Nootrobox/COAs/README.md

-# Nootrobox Certificates of Analysis
+# Nootrobox Certificates of Analysis (Open Source)

 Each lot of product we produce is individually tested and validated for heavy metal, microbiological, and active ingredient content.

+We open source our process and our active ingredients, and our 3rd Party QA lab results.
+We believe everyone should know exactly what they're taking.

 ## Pull Requests